-Action 8: Academic/ Social-Emotional Learning Support: For this action, the district developed to coordinate a focus on the mental, physical, and behavioral needs of students; identify and address barriers to learning; train and guide staff to recognize and address student needs; and provide students and families with resources that will support social and emotional learning.
-The hiring of a counselor has been beneficial with the recent experiences of Distance learning and the blended models of school during the COVID-19 pandemic for our low income students struggling with the social, emotional, mental, and behavioral aspects associated with school closures.
-The effectiveness of this action has been positive but minimal due to the many effects COVID-19 has had on the attendance of our low-income students.
+Analysis Statement: For this action, the district developed to coordinate a focus on the mental, physical, and behavioral needs of students; identify and address barriers to learning; train and guide staff to recognize and address student needs; and provide students and families with resources that will support social and emotional learning.
+The hiring of a counselor has been beneficial with the as we experienced the COVID-19 post-pandemic effects in social -emotional learning of our low income students who are struggling with the social, emotional, mental, and behavioral aspects associated with covid -19 school closures.
+The effectiveness of this action is evident.
+As a result of this Action, based on our local Aeries data, the current Chronic Absenteeism rate of 16.48% showing a significant growth by almost 50% decrease as compared by the Chronic Absenteeism Rate of 37.1% reported on the 2022 Dataquest.
+We believe these results indicate that this action was successful.